Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 {% asset_img browser-needing-a-picture.svg 300 140 a browser taking a picture with his tiny hands %}
 {% endcaption %}

-Let move on and make our HTML more fun:
+Let's move on and make our HTML more fun:
 Add an illustration (illustrations are good)

 {% include_code lang:html 05-html-basic-part-2/02-image.html %}